TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.26.md

 ---

-Wherefore I testify unto you this day, that I am pure from the blood of all men.
+Therefore I testify to you this day that I am clean from the blood of all men,